bterwijn/memory_graph/README.md

 ![vscode_copying.gif](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/vscode_copying.gif)

 ## Other Debuggers ##
 For other debuggers, invoke this function within the *watch* context.
-Then, in the "call_stack.txt" file, identify the slice of functions you wish to include in the call stack.
+Then, in the "call_stack.txt" file, identify the slice of functions you wish to include as stack frames in the call stack.
 ```
 mg.save_call_stack("call_stack.txt")
 ```
-Choose 'after' and 'up_to' what function you want to slice and then call this function to get the desired call stack:
+Choose 'after' and 'through' what function you want to slice and then call this function to get the desired call stack.
+The `drop` argument can optionally be used to drop a number of stack frames after the `after_function`:
 ```
-mg.stack_after_up_to(after_function, up_to_function="<module>")
+mg.stack_after_through(after_function, through_function="<module>", drop=0)
 ```

 ## Debugging without Debugger Tool ##